FoundationDB/fdb-kubernetes-operator/kubectl-fdb/Readme.md

 We have a list of [planned operations](https://github.com/FoundationDB/fdb-kubernetes-operator/issues?q=is%3Aissue+is%3Aopen+label%3Aplugin) that we want to implement.
 Raise an issue if you miss a specific command to operate FDB on Kubernetes.

+## Plugin Expiration
+We have added a commandline flag to the plugin that by default makes plugin to check its version against latest release(using GitHub API).
+If plugin is not using latest release version, it will print a warning message and skip the command.
+You may skip this version check by overriding default value of the flag to be false `--version-check=false`.
+The plugin will read the version info from GitHub API and store in a file in temp directory(`$TMPDIR/latest.plugin`), it'll use this temporary file to check version as long as the file is not older than 24 hours otherwise it'll repeat this process.
+If you get the warning message and want to update to the latest version, please remove `$TMPDIR/latest.plugin` file first.